Marrakech Travel tips

 The museum is located right next to the garden of painter Jacques Majorelle, which is now home to the Berber Museum.
 The ultramarine blue walls contrast with the green of the plants, but Saint Laurent also added brighter hues to the garden.
 The museum is housed in the former painter’s studio, and it displays about 600 objects.
 The ceiling of the museum is adorned with a starry firmament.

 In the heart of the souks, the poetically-themed cafe and restaurant, Dar Cherifa, is a literary haven.
-The meditative atmosphere and elegant decor evoke memories of the Medersa Ben Youssef, one of the jewels of the Saadian era (fifteenth century).
+Thus, the meditative atmosphere and elegant decor evoke memories of the Medersa Ben Youssef, one of the jewels of the Saadian era (fifteenth century).

 Guests are welcome to drink Moroccan coffee or sip on a saffron tea.
 Drinks are not cheap here, but they are not terribly expensive.
 The owner of the hotel, Abdellatif, is usually the host, so feel free to ask him about the house’s history.
 This is the kind of place you can’t miss out on.
 You’ll be able to get a glimpse of the city’s most beautiful sights and hear the stories of locals.